Ilyushin Il-28

 +4

-Notes: This Russian heavy bomber is similar in appearance to the US B-1B Lancer, but is much larger and is a less-efficient design, requiring more fuel.
-Though designed in the late 1970s, the first flight did not take place until 1981.
+Notes: The Tu-160 Bely Lebed (White Swan, referring to the Tu-160’s graceful lines and white antiflash paint scheme) is Russian heavy bomber is similar in appearance to the US B-1B Lancer, but is much larger and is a less-efficient design, requiring more fuel.
+The Tu-160 has the NATO reporting name of “Blackjack.”
+Though designed in the late 1970s, the first flight did not take place until 1981, and it did not enter service until 1987.
 They were generally equipped with the best avionics the Russians could offer at the time.
+The Tu-160 is so far the largest and heaviest combat aircraft ever built.
+The Indians are reportedly interesting in purchasing the Tu-160, though no firm sales have taken place yet.

-Twilight 2000 Notes: In the Twilight War, they were used as low-level penetration bombers ion long-range missions in a similar manner to the B-1B (they were even seen over the Continental US on some occasions).
+Twilight 2000 Notes: In the Twilight War, they were used as low-level penetration bombers on long-range missions in a similar manner to the B-1B (they were even seen over the Continental US on some occasions).
+The Tu-160M is not available in the Twilight 2000 timeline.

 Price